cwade/pandas_oracle/README.rst

 You can choose whether or not to connect with the SYSDBA role.
 If the yaml file doesn't include the "sysdba" property, it will connect like a normal user.

+As of version 1.3.0, the _cc methods have been added (query_to_df_cc, execute_cc, and insert_multiple_cc).
+These methods get passed a config file rather than a connection object and take care of opening and closing the connection for you.